Wednesday, March 27, 2024

 Rushlau forced her to resign in December 2014 under false and misleading pretenses

-I believe that between the time the lawsuit was filed and settlements were reached, is when then-governor Paul LePage appointed and the Maine Senate confirmed Rushlau to the District Court in Wiscasset...lucky me.
+I believe that between the time the lawsuit was filed and settlements were reached, then-governor Paul LePage appointed Rushlau, and the Maine Senate confirmed him, to the District Court in Wiscasset...